20 Jan 2021

 It took until I was about half-way through before I started to find the people engaging, but I did grow to like both Adam and Christine very much.
 I didn’t know where the story was going: one of the things Christine helps Adam to do is to try to woo his ex-girlfriend Maria, whom he had hoped to marry.
 But she’s clearly starting to fall for him herself.

 Despite the very serious issue that is the theme of the book, it’s a fairly easy read, with plenty of light-hearted moments.
-So I wasn’t quite expecting a very poignant and moving scene involving a new character towards the end of the book, highlighting why some teenagers feel like taking their lives (and in some cases succeed) - it’s an important sideline, and very well written, but it’s another part of the book that feels almost added on rather than being part of the main storyline.
+So I wasn’t quite expecting a very poignant and moving scene involving a new character towards the end of the book.
+It highlights why some teenagers feel like taking their lives (and in some cases succeed).
+It’s an important sideline, and very well written, but it’s another part of the book that feels almost added on rather than being part of the main storyline.

 Overall, though, I liked the book and would recommend it to anyone who likes women’s fiction that includes some contemporary issues.